$q$-Painlev\'e equations on cluster Poisson varieties via toric geometry: Preliminaries on cluster varieties

 \section{Preliminaries on cluster varieties}

 We review the definition of cluster varieties and the action of cluster modular groups on cluster varieties.
-We basically follow the formulation in \cite{FG}, except for the following minor modifications: \begin{itemize} \item We only define $\mathcal{X}$-varieties, and not define $\mathcal{A}$-varieties. \item We only deal with cluster varieties of skew-symmetric type, not skew-symmetrizable type.
-We do not deal with frozen vertices either. \item Lattices are considered as fixed data, and we do not identify isomorphic seeds as in \cite{GHK2015Birational}. \item We allow seed isomorphisms to reverse a sign of a skew-symmetric form as in \cite{ISSV}. \item Mutations are equipped with signs as in \cite{Keller2011}. \end{itemize}
+We basically follow the formulation in \cite{FG} and \cite{GHK2015Birational}, except for the following minor modifications: \begin{itemize} \item We only define $\mathcal{X}$-varieties, and not define $\mathcal{A}$-varieties. \item We only deal with cluster varieties of skew-symmetric type, not skew-symmetrizable type. \item Our ambient lattices are torsion-free abelian groups, not just finitely generated free abelian groups (see Remark \ref{rem:torsion-free}). \item We allow seed isomorphisms to reverse a sign of a skew-symmetric form as in \cite{ISSV}. \item Mutations are equipped with signs as in \cite{Keller2011}. \end{itemize}